cbeuw/GoQuiet/README.md

 `Key` is the key.
 This needs to be the same as the `Key` set in `gqclient.json`

+`FastOpen` is used to enable or disable TCP fast open.

 For client:

 `ServerName` is the domain you want to make the GFW think you are visiting